Mail Organizer with Chalkboard and Cork Board

-This handy mail organizer has everything you need close at hand.
-You can keep all your notes and bill paying supplies right where you need them.
+This handy mail organizer keeps everything you need close at hand.
+You can keep all your notes and bill-paying supplies right where needed.

 I’ve had this box for a long time.
-In fact I’ve had it out to work on it for about a month, but I never could figure out what to do with it.
+I’ve had it out to work on for about a month, but I never could figure out what to do with it.

 Woohoo, it was a great deal for only $3.50.